simon-ritchie/apysc/docs_src/source/save_overall_html.md

 ## Change the stdout setting by the verbose option

 The `verbose` optional argument changes the exporting stdout behavior.
-If the specified value is 0, the apysc displays nothing to the stdout will.
+If the specified value is 0, the apysc displays nothing.
 If 1 or the other values is specified, the apysc displays the stdout.

 ```py
 import apysc as ap